 \subsection{Implementation Details}

-{\bf Architectures.} We strictly follow the experimental setting in DER++~\cite{NIPS2020_Buzzega}.
+{\bf Architectures.} We employ the same network architectures used in DER++~\cite{NIPS2020_Buzzega}.
 For CIFAR10, CIFAR100, and Tiny ImageNet, we adopt a modified ResNet18 without pretraining.
-For the MNIST dataset, we adopt a fully-connected network with two hidden layers and each one comprising 100 ReLU units.
+For the MNIST dataset, we adopt a fully connected network with two hidden layers each one comprising 100 ReLU units.

 {\bf Augmentation.} For fairness, we use the same data augmentation as in DER++~\cite{NIPS2020_Buzzega}, which applies random crops and horizontal flips to both stream and buffer examples.
-It is worth mentioning that small data transformations enforce implicit consistency constraints.
+It is worth mentioning that small data transformations enforce implicit consistency constraints~\cite{NIPS2020_Buzzega}.

-{\bf Training.} Following the training strategy in DER++~\cite{NIPS2020_Buzzega}, we employ Stochastic Gradient Descent (SGD) optimizer in all experiments.
-For the CIFAR10 and CIFAR100 datasets, we train the model with 50 epochs.
+{\bf Training.} Following the training strategy in DER++~\cite{NIPS2020_Buzzega}, we employ a Stochastic Gradient Descent (SGD) optimizer in all experiments.
+For the CIFAR10 dataset, we train the model with 20 epochs, and CIFAR100 with 50 epochs, respectively.
 For the Tiny ImageNet dataset, we increase the number of epochs to 100.
 Besides, we only use one epoch for MNIST variants.
-The balancing parameters for each dataset are: CIFAR10 ($\alpha=0.2$, $\beta=0.2$), CIFAR100 and TinyImageNet ($\alpha=0.2$, $\beta=1$), P-MNIST and R-MNIST ($\alpha=1$, $\beta=0.3$).
 The learning rate and batch size are the same as in DER++~\cite{NIPS2020_Buzzega}.
+In addition, we employ a MultiStepLR to decay the learning rate by parameter 0.1.
+The milestones are as follows.
+CIFAR10: [15]; CIFAR100: [35, 45]; TinyImageNet: [70, 90].

+Due to the dynamic learning scenarios in continual learning, it is very difficult to adjust the hyper-parameter automatically.
+Therefore, we follow the previous methods~\cite{NIPS2020_Buzzega, ICLR2022_AraniSZ, ICLR2023_Bhat} that tune the balancing parameters for each dataset.
+In our experiments, the balancing parameters are as CIFAR10 ($\alpha=0.2$, $\beta=0.2$), CIFAR100 ($\alpha=0.5$, $\beta=0.5$), and TinyImageNet ($\alpha=0.2$, $\beta=1$), P-MNIST and R-MNIST ($\alpha=0.2$, $\beta=0.2$).
+Other parameter configurations may obtain better performance.